CyVerse-learning-materials/foss/docs/02_project_management.md

 ## Self Assessment

 ???
+Question "Why is Project Management used in research?"

+???
+Question "What are established roles and responsibilities of collaborative teams?”

+???
+“What are some uses of a Project Governance Document?”

+    ???
+Info "Answers"

+        - Sets expectations for behavior and operations
+        - Establishes roles and responsibilities of PI, staff, and senior personnel
+        - Uses Pre-registration techniques about what deliverables are expected, and by when
+        - Establishes what consequences will be for breaking trust

+???
 Question "Research Objects must include all components of research: governance document, manuals, documentation, research papers, analysis code, data, software containers"

     ???
 Failure "Answers"